- Latin America

 There is no guest accommodation at the horses' base, so you stay at two comfortable hotels in Cusco and the Sacred Valley.
 The guest rooms all have private bathroom facilities.

-On The Sacred Valley ride you spend the first night in Cusco, which helps you to become accustomed to the altitude.
+On Machu Picchu and The Sacred Valley ride, you spend the first night in Cusco, which helps you to become accustomed to the altitude.
 For the next four nights you stay in the Sacred Valley, then have two more nights in Cusco.
 You return to the Sacred Valley for the final three nights.

 In Cusco you stay at either Costa del Sol Hotel or the Hilton Garden Inn.
 Both hotels are ideally located close to the city's historic centre.
 In the Sacred Valley you stay at Sonesta Posada del Inca Hotel, which is a former monastery set in pretty gardens.